terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 #### *Goal of this page (WIP): Summarize the concepts learned from doing the hands-on QS demos.*

-There is a "Concepts" section in 2 NNs, 2b Models, 3 Agents, 3b Projects, but the goal of this concepts section is different.
-Its to explain the core gist of all of these.
-Using the simplest example from the QS.
-This section may not be like that right now, but its moving in that direction.
-The QS in 2-3b will be more about details (I plan ZAI as a long-term "hobby").
+There already is a "Concepts" section on pages 2 NNs, 2b Models, 3 Agents, and 3b Projects.
+But the focus of this page is the core conceptual gist 2-3b.
+Using the simplest example from the QS for each.
+This section may not be like that right now (26.0623), but its moving in that direction.

 <br>